cpoc-internal/nccl-install-test/README.md

   git clone https://github.com/cpoc-internal/nccl-install
   ```

-2. Run the shell script to install the nccl test without accessing the folder
+2. Run the shell script to install the nccl test without accessing the folder, run this as ROOT

   ```
    chmod +x /root/nccl-install/nccl-install.sh